Topological Superconductivity from Unconventional Band Degeneracy with Conventional Pairing: Results

-In the superconducting state, if the chemical potential is in the FM gap as indicated in Fig.\ref{fig2}(c), the system is topologically nontrivial.
-As the magnetism breaks the time reversal symmetry but preserves the particle-hole symmetry, the system belongs to class D which in the 2D case is characterized by a $\mathcal{Z}$ topological index, i.e. the Chern number, according to the Altland-Zirnbauer classification\cite{classification1, classification2}.
+As the magnetism breaks the time-reversal symmetry but preserves the particle-hole symmetry, the system belongs to class D which in the 2D case is characterized by a $\mathbbm{Z}$ topological index, i.e. the Chern number, according to the Altland-Zirnbauer classification \cite{classification1}.
 The Chern number can be calculated efficiently based on the symmetry eigenvalues carried by the occupied bands at the high-symmetry points.
-In systems respecting the 4-fold rotational symmetry $C_{4}$, in the weak-pairing condition the Chern number $C_h$ satisfies\cite{rotation_CFang}
+In systems respecting the fourfold rotational symmetry $C_{4}$, in the weak-pairing condition the Chern number $C_h$ satisfies \cite{rotation_CFang}

-where $m$ is the angular momentum carried by the Cooper pair, $\xi(\Gamma)$ and $\xi({\text M})$ are the products of the $C_{4}$ eigenvalues of the occupied bands at $\Gamma$ and M respectively, and $N_{{\text occ}}(\Gamma)$, $N_{{\text occ}}({\text M})$ and $N_{{\text occ}}({\text X})$ are the number of the occupied bands at $\Gamma$, M and X respectively.
-Since $C_{4}$ is equivalent to $S_{4}$ in 2D systems, the formula in Eq.\eqref{Chern_formula} applies to our consideration\cite{footnote2}.
+where $m$ is the angular momentum carried by the Cooper pair, $\xi(\Gamma)$ and $\xi({\text M})$ are the products of the $C_{4}$ eigenvalues of the occupied bands at $\Gamma$ and M respectively, and $N_{{\text{occ}}}(\Gamma)$, $N_{{\text{occ}}}({\text M})$ and $N_{{\text{occ}}}({\text X})$ are the number of the occupied bands at $\Gamma$, M and X respectively.
+Since $C_{4}$ is equivalent to $S_{4}$ in 2D systems, the formula in Eq.~\eqref{Chern_formula} applies to our consideration \cite{footnote2}.
 The conventional superconductivity carries zero angular momentum, i.e. $m = 0$.
-Therefore, the Chern number is completely determined by the $S_{4z}$ eigenvalues of the occupied bands at $\Gamma$ and M, and for the condition in Fig.\ref{fig2}(c) only the bands at the M point have nontrivial contributions.
-Based on the analysis for the band degeneracy, the Chern number can be calculated to be $| C_h | = 2$, whose sign depends on the sign of $\Delta_{{\text FM}}$.
-To verify this, we simulate the superconducting edge modes numerically.
-As shown in Fig.\ref{fig2}(d), two chiral modes appear on each edge corresponding to the normal state in Fig.\ref{fig2}(c), which is consistent with the above analysis.
-In fact, the above chiral TSC state arises through a gap-close-reopen process at M as the FM order becomes stronger, and the phase transition occurs at $(4t + \mu)^2 + \Delta_{{\text sc}}^2 = \Delta_{{\text FM}}^2$.
-Accordingly, in the weak-pairing condition the system is a TSC with $| C_h | = 2$, as long as the chemical potential is in the FM gap (details in SM).
+Therefore, the Chern number is completely determined by the $S_{4z}$ eigenvalues of the occupied bands at $\Gamma$ and M, and for the condition in Fig.~\ref{fig3}(a) we find that $C_h = 0$, which is also confirmed by the gapped modes on the $(11)$ and $[1\overline{1}]$ edges (see Supplementary Note 5).
+Nonetheless, the system is topologically nontrivial as evidenced by the helical edge mode on the $(10)$ edge in Fig.~\ref{fig3}(b).
+In fact, the system is a TSC protected by the antiunitary symmetry $\mathcal{M}_y \mathcal{T}$.
+We focus on high-symmetry line $k_y = \pi$, where $\mathcal{M}_y \mathcal{T}$ and the particle-hole symmetry $\mathcal{P}$ preserve.
+Moreover, $\mathcal{M}_y \mathcal{T}$ serves as a pseudo time-reversal symmetry on line $k_y = \pi$ satisfying $( \mathcal{M}_y \mathcal{T} )^2 = 1$.
+Therefore, the $k_y = \pi$ line can be viewed as a 1D subsystem of the whole system, which belongs to symmetry class BDI \cite{classification1}.
+The topological property of such a system is featured by the winding number,